Audi A2: Service hatch (Serviceklappe)

 The front of the car included an unusual design feature called the "Serviceklappe" in German – this translates to "service hatch" or "service panel".
 On early cars, this was a glossy black panel at the lower edge of the bonnet, where the radiator grille would normally be sited.
 Behind it are the filling points for oil and windshield washer fluid, and the dipstick.

 The bonnet was widely rumoured to be sealed – Car and Driver wrote: "...feature of the A2 that may foretell the future: the sealed hood".
 Actually, the bonnet is easily removed, being held in place by two twist-lock catches.
 The bonnet, weighing 8 kg, then comes away from the car altogether, unlike the usual hinged flip-up arrangement on most other cars.
 Due to the service hatch, the bonnet does not need to be removed frequently for access to the engine.

 Facelift and additional models

 The service hatch is the most obvious indicator of the age of any particular A2.
-It was changed to matte black for the "color.storm" colour schemes, and for model year 2004 it acquired fake grille slats.
-However it can be changed easily, so it should not be taken as a reliable age indicator.
+It was changed to matte black for the "color.storm" colour schemes, and for 2004, it acquired fake grille slats.
+However, it can be changed easily, so it should not be taken as a reliable age indicator.

 Very little else was changed externally during the life of the car.
 Colours and wheels designs were changed mildly during the production run.
 The only other external indicator of the age of the car is the windscreen wiper.
-Very early models have a traditional blade, but starting in model year 2002, newer cars have a "flex" version ("Aerotwin" from Bosch, model 760).
+Very early models have a traditional blade, but starting in 2002, newer cars have a "flex" version ("Aerotwin" from Bosch, model 760).